-After reading so often about how it and Superman IV: The Quest for Peace were nowhere near as good as the first two- and this much is true- I avoided both like the plague for many years.
+After reading so often about how Superman III and Superman IV: The Quest for Peace were nowhere near as good as the first two Christopher Reeve Superman movies- and this much is true- I avoided both like the plague for many years.
 I also avoided them, in part, because I happen to love Bryan Singer’s Superman Returns, which basically pretends as if the last two Reeve films never happened (isn’t that what most fans do nowadays anyway?).

 The only things I remembered about the movie from years ago were Clark going back to Smallville, which was still cool, and Richard Pryor in much of the movie, which was still lame.
 Both are present in this movie, but unlike how I had remembered it, the lame does not completely overpower the cool.

 More on that in a minute.
-First let’s start with the bad.
+First let’s go ahead and do a little retrospective on the film, starting with the bad.

 Certainly Richard Pryor’s character is a huge question mark to anyone who had seen the first two Superman films, but the lame doesn’t stop there, either.
 There is no hint of Krypton or anything hearkening to it in this movie: no fortress of solitude, no holograms, crystals, nothing.
 There is no sign of the Kents, and there is also very little Lois Lane, maybe a total of 10 minutes.
 I’m sure this was at least in part because of having Lana Lang in the film, but was it also because of Margot Kidder’s personal struggles at this time?